MatheusFerraroni/code_tracker_telegrambot/README.md

 # Installation

-  - Clone this repository and install dependencys
+  - Clone this repository and install dependencies
   - If you haven't already, install telegram library
   - This is it